electric-crouton/farmConnect/README.md

 ```sh
 brew install postgres
 ```
 If using Mac OS X, install the Postgres App by following [this link](http://postgresapp.com/).
-On Mac, Postgres runs best on the app, as opposed to regular terminal.
+On Mac, Postgres runs best if you run it using the app, as opposed to running it from the terminal.

 ## Requirements

 - Node 4.4.4
-- Angular 1.0
 - PostgreSQL 9.5.3

 ## File Structure: Directory Layout